 Turn Left by Russell T Davies, directed by Graeme Harper

 On the planet Shan Shen, Donna meets a mysterious fortune teller.
-The woman persuades Donna to reveal the events which culminated in her original meeting with the Doctor -- and then Donna's world suddenly changes, as those very events are undone.
+The woman persuades Donna to reveal the event which led to her original meeting with the Doctor -- and then Donna's world suddenly changes, as that crucial choice is undone.
 Now Donna Noble lives in a world without the Doctor: a world in which London is destroyed by the spaceship Titanic, America is devastated by the Adipose, and the entire planet is nearly annihilated by the Sontarans.
-Only an enigmatic blonde traveller from a parallel universe can help Donna restore the original course of history, and prepare her to face the oncoming darkness.
+Only an enigmatic blonde traveller from a parallel universe can help Donna restore the course of history, and prepare her to face the oncoming darkness.

 The Stolen Earth / Journey's End